Logius-standaarden/OAuth-NL-profiel/Authorization Server Profile.md

 <dt>sub</dt>

 <dd style="margin-left: 8">The identifier of the end-user that authorized this client, or the client id of a client acting on its own behalf (such as a bulk transfer).
 Since this information could potentially leak private user information, it should be used only when needed.
-End-user identifiers SHOULD be pairwise anonymous identifiers unless the audiance requires otherwise.</dd>
+End-user identifiers SHOULD be pairwise anonymous identifiers unless the audience requires otherwise.</dd>

 <!-- iGov-NL : Start of the additional content -->
 <aside class=" addition">